 Caveats and the Importance of Critical Information Processing

 While the cognitive shuffle is based on a theory of sleep onset and insomnia (now called the “Somnolent Information-Processing” theory) that taps into and extends prior research (e.g., on sleep onset mentation and monotonous imagery training), it is also innovative.
 It calls for an empirical research programme.
 The theory raises a large number of new empirical questions.
 There have as yet only been preliminary empirical studies specifically on this theory.
 It would/will take years to tease out its implications.
 As such we make no claims about the effectiveness of particular treatments derived from the theory.
 Further, the theory has evolved since its initial publication.
-(Dr. Beaudoin, Dr. Célyne H. Bastien and Dr. Sylwia Hyniewska are preparing a manuscript which they have been invited to submit to Sleep Medicine Reviews.)
+(Dr. Beaudoin, Dr. Daniel Kay, Dr. Célyne H. Bastien and Dr. Monika Pudlo are preparing a manuscript.)
 It will require a large number of experiments to tease out the diverse implications of this new theory.
 Please refer also to “the science” page.
-Moreover, we have derived new (as yet unpublished) treatments from the extended Somnolent Information-Processing theory, which we intend to implement in mySleepButton.
+Moreover, we have derived new treatments from the extended Somnolent Information-Processing theory, which we intend to implement in mySleepButton.

 Co-founder Dr. Luc P. Beaudoin is committed to knowledge translation, that is, applying scientific findings and educating the public about them.
 This page is not meant as a recommendation for information about mySleepButton or insomnia.
 Media interviews are typically very short and informal.
 They are aimed at a general audience.
 Moreover, we do not control writing or editing about our work, and take no responsibility for claims, nor does linking imply agreement or approval.
 Interviews are not suitable for highly nuanced, technical and scientific discussion.